 With a population of 32,097 (in 2016) covering 242,595 hectares, this rural community offers a distinctively vibrant atmosphere with an assortment of farming properties, country residential acreages and a diverse range of small and large businesses.
-Parkland County has recreation opportunities for all ages, where residents and visitors can enjoy hunting, fishing, boating, golfing, farmers' markets, arts and culture and shopping.
+Parkland County has recreation opportunities for all ages, where residents and visitors can enjoy recreational activities and amenities in many areas throughout the community.